18dubu/6300Fall14Assignment4_ori/README.md

 converter - basic unit converter Andoid APP for area, currency and distance
+Version: 1.0
+Time of release: 09/29/2014

 ####SYNOPSIS

-The APP
+The APP was built through Eclipse and was assumed to be run and tested on Eclipse, too.

 ####DESCRIPTION

 converter is a basic unit converter APP for Android.
 It was designed to convert several limited units in area, currency and distance categories.
-The APP was developed in Eclips IDE and used emulator for testing.
+The APP was developed in Eclipse IDE and used emulator for testing.

 ####FILES